Bancroft, Hitchin in 1948

 Coronation Celebrations 1911

-As I write in 2011, it's the centenary of the coronation of George V. Hitchin celebrated by decorating the town centre and with a parade as shown in this picture from the local newspaper, courtesy of Hitchin Museum.
+As I wrote this in 2011, it was the centenary of the coronation of George V. Hitchin celebrated by decorating the town centre and with a parade as shown in this picture from the local newspaper, courtesy of Hitchin Museum.

 A cinema film was made by local man, Ernie Blake, of the occasion and he can be seen to the left of the picture with his tripod and camera.